 Believe it or not Rovaniemi might seem like a tiny village, but in fact, in terms of geographic area, Rovaniemi is one of the largest towns in Europe 8 017 km².
 It’s not the cheapest place to visit, but with the current Euro crisis, it definitely wasn’t as expensive as I thought it would be.

 How to get there?

 I only had a few days to spend in Finland, therefore I didn’t want to spend hours driving up north or taking a long train ride.
-I booked a Finnair flight to Rovaniemi via Helsinki and as annoyed as I was about having to spend the night at Helsinki airport I must say that it was surprisingly a very pleasant experience as Helsinki airport is the first airport in Europe that offers free private beds which reminded me a bit of aliens’ cocoons.
+I booked a Finnair flight to Rovaniemi via Helsinki and as annoyed as I was about having to spend the night at Helsinki airport I must say that it was surprisingly a very pleasant experience as Helsinki Airport is the first airport in Europe that offers free private beds which reminded me a bit of alien cocoons.

 Rovaniemi airport itself welcomed me with Christmassy décor with Santa Claus signs everywhere and even the luggage belt has fluorescent reindeers on it.

 Santa’s Hotel – probably the most popular spot in the city.
 Located right in the city center within walking distance to every pick-up place for activities, this hotel can be great for families as well as single travelers.

 Artic Snow Hotel – when in Finland a lot of people want to stay in an igloo hotel or one entirely made of ice.
 You can find both options at this hotel just a short drive from Rovaniemi.
 Great spot for northern lights.

 Hotel Aakenus – it’s a great budget friendly hotel, just a 10-minute walk away from the center.
 Close to a supermarket and the museum is a good alternative for a savvy traveler.